 To ease definitions and proofs, we will freely use the graphical calculus for monoidal categories.
 (We invite readers unfamiliar with string diagrams to see [Heunen et al., 2019] for an introduction).
 String diagrams in this paper are read from bottom to top.

-Subunits are determined by their domain: if $s, s' : S \rightarrow I$ are subunits, then they represent the same subobject.
-Therefore we may draw a subunit $S \rightarrow I$ as:
+Subunits are determined by their domain: if $s, s' \colon S \to I$ are subunits, then they represent the same subobject.
+Therefore we may draw a subunit $S \to I$ as: